Anku5hk/Programmers_guide_to_Python/book.md

 print(bool(""), bool("This is string")) # False True
 ```
 ### Special
-**None**: None is similar to 'null' in java.
+**None**: None is similar to *null* in java.
 Python docs "None is frequently used to represent the absence of a value, as when default arguments are not passed to a function."
 ```Python
 n = None
 print(type(None)) # <class 'NoneType'>